chromium/chromium/docs/security/vrp-faq.md

   world, the opportunity to publicly discuss/blog/present/share your amazing work, and *the knowledge that you are helping keep Chrome secure for billions of people across the world*!
-* Also, many of our researches receive gifts of swag and are invited to events.
+* Also, many of our researchers receive gifts of swag and are invited to events.
 * You'll additionally have the peace of mind to know your bug findings were never used by shady people for nefarious purposes.